Dunhuang Silk Road

+In this article we will explore Dunhuang and Crescent Lake on the Silk Road.
 If you look at a map of China, it’s clear to see that the major cities are all located in the East.
 There are comparatively few settlements across the vast steppes and mountains of the west.

 The Tibetan plateau occupies much of the west of China.
 To the north the Silk Road wound its way from Xi’an into Central Asia and beyond.
 Dunhuang was an important stop for caravans travelling the silk route, as well as those travelling from Lhasa in Tibet to Mongolia.

-What to see and do in Dunhuang
+What to see and do at Dunhuang Silk Road

 Crescent Lake and Pavilion

-Crescent Lake, which is considered a natural wonder of the Gobi Desert, is an oasis located 6km south of Dunhuang in China’s western Gansu Province.
+The Crescent Lake, which is considered a natural wonder of the Gobi Desert, is an oasis located 6km south of Dunhuang in China’s western Gansu Province.
 The lake is something of an enigma as it has existed for thousands of years and was considered a special place during the Han Dynasty (202BC to 220AD).

 Because the lake is dwarfed by the surrounding sand dunes, it’s a wonder it hasn’t filled up and been covered over many times, but due to a natural depression, the winds blow the sand across the nearby singing sand dunes and away from the spring.